haavardnk/IIA4217/_posts/2020-09-07-Airheater Control & Monitoring.md

 [![Labview-code](img/projects/scada/view1code.PNG){:class="img-responsive img-centered"}](https://raw.githubusercontent.com/haavardnk/IIA4217/gh-pages/img/projects/scada/view1code.PNG){:target="_blank"}
 *Figure 7: Code of controller application*

-The inner workings of the labview application can be seen in *Figure 7* including the PI controller, the blackbox model, "simulator" of black box model and OPC-UA connection.
+The inner workings of the LabVIEW application can be seen in *Figure 7* including the PI controller, the blackbox model, "simulator" of black box model and OPC-UA connection.

 The C code for the controller can be seen below.